n6ai/minze/docs/api/minze-element.md

 The attribute on the component is always the source of truth and not the created attribute property.
 So when the attribute value changes, the property will be updated.
 But changing the property will **not** update the attribute.
 :::

-::: warning
+::: tip
-With the exception of `undefined`, `null`, `false` or `true`, all attribute properties will always be from type `string`, no matter the provided value type.
+Attributes with values from type `undefined`, `null`, `boolean`, `number` or any values that are JSON parsable are automatically converted to the right type inside the component.
+If the type can't be auto-inferred from the attribute value, then the value is returned as a string.
 :::

 ::: warning